mcer12/Temper-ESP8266/README.md

 # Temper-ESP8266
 Temper is a compact, low power temperature sensor based on ESP8266 and SHT30 with large 13x7 pixel led display.

 - Low power, only consumes ~30-40uA while asleep.
+With 400mA battery it should last months on single charge.
 - SHT30 provides very accurate, factory calibrated measurement capability.
 - Super simple Web config ([see screenshot here](https://github.com/mcer12/Temper-ESP8266/wiki/Config-portal-&-OTA))
 - Home Assistant compatible including auto-discovery, but can be used with any other platform supporting MQTT.